 TIP: Use open questions, demonstrate welcoming body language, speak calmly, pause after important statements, use affirmation selectively, and reflect periodically.
 This helps guide and set the tone of the conversation.
 Eliminate certain words from your vocabulary (e.g. tell me, why, I, but, however, etc.).
 Make a list of the words you are not going to use.

 Preparing for an influencing discussion is critical to achieving your objectives.
-Understand your style, build relationships, prepare in advance, define a value proposition, nail your opening statement, control the conversation, and define a strategy in order to achieve an outcome that benefits everyone involved.
+Understand your style, build relationships in advance, prepare beforehand, define a value proposition and a strategy, nail your opening statement and maintain control of the conversation.
+Armed with this process you should be able to influence your way to more win-win outcomes.

 I hope this article was helpful.
 Drop me a note in the comment section below or through the Contact Me page if you have any questions.